kenliong/sophie_diary/README.md

 ![image](https://github.com/kenliong/sophie_diary/assets/52147112/4530412d-3cfc-4aa5-af19-d0676fd2c156)

-Chat Loop does a bunch of things:
+Chat loop does a bunch of things:

-1. Initiating the Conversation: The user starts a conversation with the AI therapist, talking about anything they have in mind or responding to a prompt if they don't have a specific topic.
+1. Initiating the conversation: The user starts a conversation with the AI therapist, talking about anything they have in mind or responding to a prompt if they don't have a specific topic.

-2. Message Evaluation: Each user message is evaluated to understand their emotional state and assess progress towards feeling better or more satisfied (desired state).
+2. Message evaluation: Each user message is evaluated to understand their emotional state and assess progress towards feeling better or more satisfied (desired state).

-   - Desired State Check: The AI therapist continuously evaluates whether the user feels better or has gotten what they wanted from the conversation.
+   - Desired state check: The AI therapist continuously evaluates whether the user feels better or has gotten what they wanted from the conversation.
 Once the user has reached their desired state, it proceeds to store the diary analytics into the relational database AND vector store (FAISS).
 This data will be used in subsequent steps for a similarity search to provide context for future conversations.
    - Else, the conversation continues.

 3. Conversation is ongoing: A variety of data sources are used to construct a valid response by the Therapist LLM: